keijiro/Museum/README.md

 [Spout]: http://spout.zeal.co/

-This project is rather cluttered and not well-organized.
-I don't expect this to be useful for anyone but myself.
+Please understand that this is just a one-off project.
+It's rather cluttered and not organized for future reuse, so that I don't expect this to be useful for any other purpose.